-The first time I heard the term “customer obsession,” I have to admit I was a little puzzled.
-After all, “obsess” as a verb is defined as “to preoccupy or fill the mind of (someone) continually, intrusively, and to a troubling extent.”
-This certainly connotes a negative meaning.
-So what’s so great about customer obsession, and why are we becoming so, well, obsessed with it?
+You might be a little puzzled at the term, “customer obsession” – after all, “obsess” as a verb is defined as “to preoccupy or fill the mind of (someone) continually, intrusively, and to a troubling extent.”
+This certainly could connote a negative meaning.

-Skeptics looking for a successful model of customer obsession need not look any further than a familiar household name.
-Jeff Bezos, CEO of Amazon, credits customer obsession as the approach that keeps it thriving and growing.
+Skeptics looking for a successful customer obsession model need not look any further than a familiar household name.
+Jeff Bezos, CEO of Amazon, credits customer obsession as the approach that keeps it thriving.
 Among the 14 “Leadership Principles” upon which Amazon innovates, operates, and hires, Customer Obsession is listed first.
-“Leaders start with the customer and work backwards.
+“Leaders start with the customer and work backward.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.”

 Here are some key points to keep in mind if you’re trying to initiate or reinvent your company based on the idea of customer obsession.